Library-Management-System-LMS/Discovery_LMS/Documentations/Project_requirements.md

     1. Manage library catalog: Add, edit, and delete resources.
     2. User accounts: user registration, login, and profile management.
     3. Circulation: Borrowing, returning, renewing of materials.
-    4. Search functionality: Find resources by title, author, genre, etc.
+    4. Search functionality: Find resources by title, author, category, etc.
     5. Overdue fines and notifications.
     6. Inventory management: Track resource availability and location.
-    7. Reporting: Generate reports on usage, fines, etc. (for staff)
+    7. Reporting: Generate reports on usage, fines, defaulters etc. (for staff)

 ## Workflow:
     1. User logs in to the website using their credentials.